 C++), no “bare-metal” data structures, including heaps, or

 memory-contiguous resizable buffers (as implemented in C++ by

 are available to implement some algorithms efficiently

 from both a computational complexity and a technical perspective.

 Cython: combining the conciseness of Python and the speed of C

-In most cases, features provided by Cython are sufficient enough to reach optimal implementations for many scientific algorithms for which a static tasks scheduling — at the level of C via OpenMP — is the most natural and optimal one.
-Plus, its syntax makes this language expressive enough to get nearly optimal performance while keeping the instructions short and concise — which is a real advantage for developers coming from Python which are looking for performance and a relief for C or C++ developers3.
+In most cases, features provided by Cython are sufficient enough to reach optimal implementations for many scientific algorithms for which static tasks scheduling — at the level of C via OpenMP — is the most natural and optimal one.
+Plus, its syntax makes this language expressive enough to get nearly optimal performance while keeping the instructions short and concise — which is a real advantage for developers coming from Python who are looking for performance and relief for C or C++ developers3.

 As such, many algorithms in